Lowering LDL cholesterol below 55 mg/dL significantly reduces cardiovascular events in high-risk patients.

 Quick Answer

 Yes, the long-standing debate over how low cholesterol should be lowered is effectively over, according to the video.
-Landmark studies like VESALIUS-CV and ISCEV show that lowering LDL cholesterol to below 55 mg/dL—especially in high-risk and even primary prevention patients—significantly reduces heart attacks, strokes, and cardiovascular death by up to 33%, with no major safety concerns.
-The science now confirms that lower LDL is better, and earlier intervention with statins, ezetimibe, and PCSK9 inhibitors provides the greatest protection.
+Landmark studies like VESALIUS-CV and ISCEV show that lowering LDL cholesterol to below 55 mg/dL—especially using statins, ezetimibe, and PCSK9 inhibitors—significantly reduces heart attacks, strokes, and cardiovascular death, even in people without prior heart events.
+The evidence now strongly supports that lower LDL is better, starting earlier in life, and that the traditional target of 70 mg/dL is insufficient for optimal protection.

 1. Taking a drug called evolocumab can lower the chance of having a first major heart problem by 25% in people at high risk who’ve never had a heart attack or stroke before.